2023-07-21 12:06:08

 Scientists point to the causes of the impact of heat on mental health from the interruption of sleep to the altered function of neurotransmitters and vital hormones (REUTERS / Guglielmo Mangiapane)

 Heat also affects the neurotransmitter serotonin, one of the most important mood regulators, closely related to keeping aggression under control.
-Serotonin helps relay information about skin temperature to the brain’s hypothalamus, which goes on to control shivering and sweating responses when necessary.
+Serotonin helps relay information regarding skin temperature to the brain’s hypothalamus, which goes on to control shivering and sweating responses when necessary.

 Dr. Alejandro Andersson, neurologist and medical director of the Buenos Aires Institute of Neurology (INBA), described to Infobae that serotonin is a neurotransmitter associated with mood, sleep, anxiety and emotional regulation: “It plays an important role in promoting feelings of happiness, calm and general well-being.
 Adequate levels of serotonin are related to an improvement in mood and a reduction in depression.